-As I was reading their 2008 annual report, I came across a statement that is routine when studying companies with dual-class structures but I realized that many of you may not know how it works.
-Here's the paragraph: "If liquidated, each share of Common Stock will be entitled to the first $0.50 available for distributions to holders of Common Stock and Class B Stock, each share of Class B Stock will be entitled to the next $1.00 so available, each share of Common Stock will be entitled to the next $0.50 so available and each share of Common and Class B Stock will be entitled to an equal amount thereafter."
+Here's an explanation from a Ford annual report on how its dual-class stocks work: "If liquidated, each share of Common Stock will be entitled to the first $0.50 available for distributions to holders of Common Stock and Class B Stock, each share of Class B Stock will be entitled to the next $1.00 so available, each share of Common Stock will be entitled to the next $0.50 so available and each share of Common and Class B Stock will be entitled to an equal amount thereafter."

-Looking at the March 31, 2009 10-Q filing with the SEC, Ford had 2,802,397,653 shares of regular common stock and 70,852,076 shares of Class B stock.
-As I researched further, I discovered that owners of the regular shares were entitled to elect 60 percent of the Board of Directors, while owners of the Class B shares entitled to elect 40 percent.
-Based upon the paragraph quoted above, they were also entitled to different amounts if the company went into bankruptcy and there was anything remaining after the debts have been paid.
+The owners of the regular shares are entitled to elect 60% of the Board of Directors, while owners of the Class B shares are entitled to elect 40%.
+They are also entitled to different amounts if the company goes into bankruptcy and if anything remains after debts have been paid.

 Doesn't Anyone Remember Ford's $10 Billion Dividend?